-- 76 Are the staff or residents working to any hospital rules which no longer need apply? - 77 Are residents conditioned or inhibited by rules which do not officially exist at all?
+76 Are the staff or residents working to any hospital rules which no longer need apply?

-78 Are the confirmed rules of the hospital aimed at developing each resident to his full potential?
+- 77 Are residents conditioned or inhibited by rules which do not officially exist at all? - 78 In what ways are the rules of the hospital aimed at developing each resident to his full potential?